 Community Strategy, Simplified: A CMX Masterclass powered by Bevy

 This session, led by Richard Millington, founder of FeverBee and author of Build Your Community, dives deep into the frameworks and methodologies that help community professionals make sharper, faster strategic decisions.
+Richard breaks down the difference between community as a strategy and a strategy for the community, offering practical tools for diagnosing challenges, choosing the right strategic approach, and prioritizing high-impact actions.

 In case you missed anything, here’s the full recording of the session, along with some key takeaways that we’re sure you’ll want to put into action right away!